gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 languages to be added and maintained with as little technical knowledge as possible.

-#### **Our solution: Gatsby**
+## **Our solution: Gatsby**

 We knew that we would build the site in [React](https://reactjs.org/).
 Developers can build websites quickly and reliably through its modular architecture and extensive system of third-party components.
-React’s simple component-based philosophy creates code and structure that just _makes sense_, allowing other developers to more easily contribute to the project as well.
+React's simple component-based philosophy creates code and structure that just _makes sense_, allowing other developers to more easily contribute to the project as well.
-It’s also unobtrusive enough that it can be applied to both large and small web development projects.
+It's also unobtrusive enough that it can be applied to both large and small web development projects.

 From there, we looked for different scaffolds that would help us get up-and-running quickly.
-While we’re big fans of [create-react-app](https://github.com/facebook/create-react-app) and have used it on other projects, due to an aggressive project timeline, we needed something that provided a more “out-of-the-box” solution.
+While we're big fans of [create-react-app](https://github.com/facebook/create-react-app) and have used it on other projects, due to an aggressive project timeline, we needed something that provided a more "out-of-the-box" solution.
 We wound up building the site in Gatsby, which is a **React-based static site generator**.
 Gatsby is the perfect fit for a number of reasons: